-At least annually, the Professional Standards Bureau Commander or designee will prepare an analysis report on use of force incidents.
+At least annually, the Operations Bureau Commander should prepare an analysis report on use of force incidents.
 The report should be submitted to the Chief of Police.
 The report should not contain the names of officers, suspects or case numbers, and should include:

-(a) The identification of any trends in the use of force by members.
+- (a) The identification of any trends in the use of force by members.

 - (b) Training needs recommendations.

 - (c) Equipment needs recommendations.

 - (d) Policy revision recommendations.